PhD Support

 • SNIS Award – This CHF 10,000 award of the Swiss Network for International Studies (SNIS) aims to encourage outstanding young research scientists at the beginning of their careers.
 It prizes the best PhD thesis received in a Swiss university on a subject related to International Studies.

-• SNIS International Geneva Award – Attributed to the three best papers published on a subject related to International Studies.
+• SNIS International Geneva Award – This award is attributed to the three best papers published on a subject related to International Studies.
 The three awarded publications are prized up to CHF 5,000 each.

 Communicate about Your PhD